The mission of the Division of Sport Fish is to protect and improve the state's recreational fisheries resources.

 Fishing Licenses Issued by Calendar Year

 Analysis of results and challenges: Both sport fishing license sales and participation have fluctuated since 2008.
 Resident license sales remain stable during this period whereas 2016 non-resident license sales exceeded the last high year of 2008.
-The contemporary challenge for the division is to return non-resident participation in sport fisheries to the 2008 participation threshold, and even though 2016 exceeded that target 2017 slipped back below once again due to reduced opportunities to anglers to ensure adequate escapements.
+The contemporary challenge for the division is to return non-resident participation in sport fisheries to the 2008 participation threshold, and even though 2016 exceeded that target 2017 slipped back below once again in both 2018 and 2019 due to reduced opportunities to anglers to ensure adequate escapements.
+The COVID pandemic played a significant role in the significant loss of non-resident license sales in 2020, but an uptick in the sale of resident licenses.

 |A1: Core Service - Manage wild fish stocks using scientifically and statistically sound research to ensure sustained use by Alaska's sport fisheries.|